brycewray/hugo-site/content/posts/2019/05/the-holy-mail.md

 If Gmail was the problem, why not solve the problem?

 Now, mind you, I couldn't just drop my Gmail account.
-For one thing, at that point, I had twelve years’ worth of mail in it, and dozens if not hundreds of people I'd have to notify if I changed my personal address.
+For one thing, at that point, I had twelve years' worth of mail in it, and dozens if not hundreds of people I'd have to notify if I changed my personal address.
 Moreover, I needed to keep a Google account, anyway, for things like Google Analytics.
 But I began researching what some other folks had done, and one strategy gradually grew on me:

 - Set Gmail to *forward* all my emails to another vendor.
 - Get my *own domain* and have that vendor use it as my mail domain.
 That way, if I didn't like the new vendor, I'd simply move the address (and, yes, its emails) over to a new vendor *but* get to keep the address.
 So, yes, I'd have to notify folks I was no longer best reached at my Gmail address, but that would be the last time I'd have to tell them a new personal address.
 Whoever hosted it going forward---even if I got a [wild hair](https://www.waywordradio.org/wild-hair/) one day and decided to host the mail setup myself[^hostOwnMail] on a VPS or something like that---my address would stay the same.